TheDeanLab/navigate/docs/source/i_want_to.rst

 - The beginner tutorials are intended for users who have little to no experience with computer programming and simply wish to acquire an image.

-- The intermediate tutorials are intended for users who have some experience with computer programming and wish to learn how to use the graphical user interface to create their own smart acquisition workflows.
+- The intermediate tutorials are intended for users who want to learn how to use the graphical user interface to create their own smart acquisition workflows.

 - The advanced tutorials are intended for users who have experience with computer